agl-ic-eg/cluster_api/English.README.md

     - include/
         - Set of external public headers
     - src/
-        - cluster_api Library implementation source
+        - cluster_api Library of implementation source
     - test/
         - client_test/
-            - Cluster API Test environment implementation source
+            - Cluster API Test environment of implementation source

-# Product Configuration
+# Build Configuration

-Product when executing ./buildtest.sh shows as follow:
+When ./buildtest.sh run, Build shows as follow:

 - cluster_api/
     - cmakeBuild/
         - src/
-            - The library of Cluster API as follow:
+            - The library of Cluster API as follows:
                 ```bash
                 libcluster_api.so -> libcluster_api.so.1
                 libcluster_api.so.1 -> libcluster_api.so.1.0.0